kamenskymic/www/_posts/2024-04-02-when-the-safe-is-worse-than-you-thought.markdown

 ### Inconceivable...or is it?

 But, as I said above, I had underestimated developers!
-They came up something like this stunning piece of code which got me scratching my head as to why on earth it worked.
+They came up with something like this stunning piece of code which got me scratching my head as to why on earth it worked.

 ```js
 import { PrismaClient } from '@prisma/client'